and not rather a new wearer of clothes.

 LVR :: made in the USA :: organic + recycled fibers

-Outer Known :: many pieces made from reclaimed fishing nets :: some fair-trade pieces :: men's
+Outer Known :: some pieces made from reclaimed fishing nets (plastic fibers) :: some organic cotton :: some fair-trade pieces :: men's + women's

 Nau and Icebreaker have a focus on natural fibers, but the sewing origins are not apparent from their websites.
 Icebreaker does state, "we go out of our way to make sure all of our sewing and finishing is undertaken in an environmentally and socially responsible manner."